projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 -  Maintain lists of port I/O or MMIO handlers in the hypervisor for emulating trapped I/O accesses in a certain range.

--  Forward I/O accesses to SOS when they cannot be handled by the hypervisor by any registered handlers.
+-  Forward I/O accesses to Service VM when they cannot be handled by the hypervisor by any registered handlers.

 :numref:`io-control-flow` illustrates the main control flow steps of I/O emulation